 - Websites: Painting Latex and Foam Latex (Stuart Bray)

 Of course, between step 4 and getting to the removal stage is a whole heap of filming, which involves things like maintenance and continuity.
 We are jumping to the final stage of the whole process, namely removing the appliance from the actor.

 The skin will also need a thorough but gentle cleanse and moisturise to keep it in good condition.
-Wearing a prosthetic appliance day in day out in filming conditions means the skin – and your actor – needs to be looked after.
+Wearing prosthetic makeup day-after-day under filming conditions means the skin – and your actor – needs to be looked after.